jairusiglesias15-commits/Binary_search.java/README.md

 # Laboratory Activity: Recursion — Recursive Binary Search

 ## Description
-This program implements the recursive binary search algorithm in Java.
-It accepts a user-input array size, array elements, and a target value.
-It automatically sorts the entered array in ascending order (required for binary search), then recursively searches for the target.
-At every recursive call, the program prints the current `low`, `high`, `mid`, and `arr[mid]` values so the shrinking search interval can be traced.
-The program outputs the index of the target if found, or `-1` if it is not in the array.
+This Java program implements the recursive binary search algorithm.
+It takes an array size, the array elements, and a target value as input from the user.
+It then automatically sorts the entered array in ascending order (a requirement for binary search) before recursively searching for the target.
+During each recursive call, the program prints the current values of low, high, mid, and arr[mid], allowing the shrinking search interval to be traced.
+If the target is found, the program outputs its index; if it is not present in the array, it outputs -1.

 ## Programming Language
 Java (JDK 21)